-Film director Neil Jordan and his wife Brenda Rawn objected to an enclosed flat roofed shelter/changing area in the rear of their neighbour Robin Power’s home (at extreme right, above) at Sorrento Terrace, Dalkey, Co Dublin.
-File photograph: Eric Luke/The Irish Times
+Mr Jordan and his wife Brenda Rawn objected to the enclosed flat roofed shelter/changing area in the rear of their neighbour Robin Power's home at Sorrento Terrace, Dalkey, Co Dublin.

 The shelter, with an area of 11 sq m, is 3m in height.

 Dún Laoghaire-Rathdown Co Council last August decided the development required planning permission, and a retention application was lodged.

 Mr Jordan and his wife objected, as did Ian Lumley of An Taisce, who said the development was injurious to the architectural composition and design of Sorrento Terrace.

 Mr Jordan and Ms Rawn appealed to An Bord Pleanála.

 They also brought High Court judicial review proceedings seeking to quash the council decision.